Collector Vehicle plates

 - To and from auto shows, circuses, parades, displays, special excursions, and antique car club meetings.

 - For testing purposes.

 - For the pleasure of others without compensation.

-You can’t drive a collector vehicle for regular transportation in the manner of a fully licensed vehicle.
+- Regular transportation in the manner of a fully licensed vehicle.

-Option to use restored license plates
+5. If you use restored WA license plates